 Yes you guessed it – I had an urology appointment.
 This appointment had been organised before I had the trip to A&E described in Send for a plumber.
 Of course the problem that made me make that trip was the opposite of the one in the cartoon.
 So since then I have been living with a catheter and waiting for this urology appointment.
 Continue reading “Where did I go yesterday?”

-Last week I had my fourth visit to A&E. My first was 20 or so years ago when I thought I had twisted my ankle.
+Last week I had my fifth visit to A&E. My first was 20 or so years ago when I thought I had twisted my ankle.
 Initially I didn’t do anything about it but when it continued to be painful and my foot was pretty shades of blue and yellow I went along to A&E and said “I think I have broken my ankle“.
 They looked at it, said “Yes you probably have” and sent me on my way – it was too late for any intervention and taking an x-ray would have been a waste of time.
-My second visit two years ago is documented in Beetroot is not my colour and my third in A new word.
+My third visit two years ago is documented in Beetroot is not my colour and my fourth in A new word.

 Toni and Carol completed the Great South Run in the very commendable time of 1 hr 37minutes.
 Here are before and after pictures – can you work out which is which?

 Unfortunately we were unable to be there to support them due to a plumbing problem but Carol reported in her inimitable way “What an awesome day!!
 Thank you Toni for being my motivator when the pain kicked in!
 The crowd support the entire route was amazing, much needed jelly babies in the last 5 miles, bagpipes, drumming bands, rock choir keeping the momentum going, whenever I was flagging someone would shout encouragement (took me by surprise as I forgot I had my name on my front!) and kids high fiving the whole way round.
 Running past HMS Victory was pretty awesome too.
 Thank you Portsmouth – give me a few weeks to forget the pain then I will probably sign up again!”